Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

 First, as introduced above, the global embedding $h_\mathcal{M}$ is the aggregation of the ﬁnal extracted information from the bipartite graph, which contains global information of the instance $U$ being solved.
 Second, we form the demand context $g_\mathcal{K}^t$ as a weighted sum of product embeddings, where the weight for each product $k$ is its remaining demand $d_k^t$:

-The demand context $g_\mathcal{K}^t$ contains the information of remaining demand $d^t$.
-Third, the route context $o_\pi^t$ is the embedding for the partial route $\pi^t$, i.e., a sequence of market/depot nodes.
-We adopt an LSTM \citep{r_13} recurrent network, similar to the decoding RNN in Ptr-Net \citep{r_3}, to obtain the route context $o_\pi^t$:
+The demand context $g_\mathcal{K}^t$ contains the information of remaining demand $d^t$, which helps the decoder consider which products are more inadequate when deciding the following markets.

+Third, the route context $o_\pi^t$ is the embedding for the partial route $\pi^t$, i.e., a sequence of market and depot nodes.
+We adopt an LSTM \citep{r_13} recurrent network, which updates the route context $o_\pi^t$ as follows:

 where $h_{v^{t}}^N$ is the final embedding of the node $v^t$ added to the partial route at the last step.
+The LSTM helps capture the information about previously selected nodes and guiding the next decision in the route construction process.

 The decoder leverages the information from the decoding context $h_{d}$ to make decisions.
-It first processes the decoding context $h_{d}$ through a one-to-many attention layer, where the query is from the decoding context $h_d$, and the keys and values are from the final market/depot node embeddings $h_0^N, \ldots, h_{\left| M \right|}^N$.
-Then, the action distribution $p_\theta \left(a_t \mid s_t \right)$ is computed as the single-head attention weights between the updated decoding context vector (denoted as $h_{d}^\prime$) and the final node embeddings $h_0^N, \ldots, h_{\left| M \right|}^N$ of markets/depot.
-We first computed attention scores between $h_{d}^\prime$ and the final market/depot node embeddings:
+It first processes the decoding context $h_{d}$ through a one-to-many attention layer, where the query is from the decoding context $h_d$, and the keys and values are from the final market / depot node embeddings $h_0^N, \ldots, h_{\left| M \right|}^N$.
+The action distribution $p_\theta \left(a_t \mid s_t \right)$ is computed as the single-head attention weights between the updated decoding context vector (denoted as $h_{d}^\prime$) and the final node embeddings $h_0^N, \ldots, h_{\left| M \right|}^N$ of markets / depot.
+We first computed attention scores between $h_{d}^\prime$ and the final market / depot node embeddings:

-where the query $q_d^\prime$ is from the updated decoding context vector $h_{d}^\prime$, and the keys $k_m^N$ are from the final market/depot node embeddings $h_m^N$ for $m=0,\ldots, |M|$.
+where the query $q_d^\prime$ is from the updated decoding context vector $h_{d}^\prime$, and the keys $k_m^N$ are from the final market / depot node embeddings $h_m^N$ for $m=0,\ldots, |M|$.
 The attention scores are clipped using $\tanh$ function scaled by $C$, and the scores for the masked actions are set to $-\infty$.
 The final output distribution is computed using a $\operatorname{softmax}$ function:

-Then, an action $a_t$ is selected based on the distribution, and the corresponding market/depot $m$ is added to the partial route.
-Specifically, we sample the action $a_t$ from the distribution $p_\theta \left(a_t \mid s_t \right)$ during training, and select greedily the action with the maximum probability when applying the learned policy for inference.
+Then, an action $a_t$ is selected based on the distribution, and the corresponding market / depot $m$ is added to the partial route.
+Specifically, during training, the action is sampled from $p_\theta \left(a_t \mid s_t \right)$, while during inference, the action with the highest probability is selected greedily.